yolapop/slate/source/index.md

 }
 ```

-> If success, the response header is `201 Created` with the resource in the body and emit `new apt` event via socket.io to the related hospital channel.
+> If success, the response header is `201 Created` with the resource in the body.

+> Emit `new apt` event to the related hospital channel.

 Make an appointment to a doctor in a hospital.
-This is the appointment that hospital admin will reject or approve.
+This is the appointment that a hospital admin will reject or approve.

 ### REQUEST BODY

 Field | Default | Description
 --------- | ------- | -----------
-user | required | The patient's ID.
-(Patient = user in our system)
+user | required | The patient's ID. (patient = user in our system)
 hospital | required | The hospital's ID.
 doctor | required | The doctor's ID.
 visiting_reason | required | The complaint's ID.
 Can be found in `Specialization` collection.